 11. Museum of Natural Science

-With 17 permanent exhibits, planetarium, and special exhibits, your kids will have plenty to see and plenty to learn at the Museum of Natural Science.
+With 17 permanent exhibits, a planetarium, and special exhibits, your kids will have plenty to see and plenty to learn at the Museum of Natural Science.

 12. Rosenberg Railroad Museum

 Open Wednesday through Sunday, the Rosenberg Railroad Museum, located southwest of the City of Houston, features tours and exhibits where kids can tour rail cars, see model trains, and learn about local railway history.
 Your little train enthusiast will love it!

 13. Space Center Houston

 Blast off to outer space!
-Visit the Lyndon B. Johnson Space Center for live presentations, computer simulators, and fun exhibits.
+Visit the Lyndon B. Johnson Space Center for live presentations, space artifacts, computer simulators, and fun exhibits.
 Parents and kids are sure to learn something new about space travel!

 14. Bayou Bend Collection and Gardens